phoenixspokespeople/phoenixspokespeople.github.io/valet.md

 We offer this service **free of charge**, but we'll need your help with a few things:

 1. Be sure to advertise the presence of the bike valet across all media, we want to be sure that people we know they can easily park their bikes!
 1. We'll need a secure area in which to set up.
-Temporary fences are perfect, but we can work around walls too.
+Temporary fences are perfect, but we can work around walls (e.g. in a parking lot) too.
-1. Our portable bike racks are kindly loaned to us by Valley Metro, so you'll need to complete [this form](/vm-bike-rack-loan-form.pdf).
+1. The portable bike racks are kindly loaned to us by Valley Metro, so you'll need to complete [this form](/vm-bike-rack-loan-form.pdf).
 1. If you can provide a table and chairs, and better yet a pop up tent, that'd be great.
 1. Of course, any perks you can offer (e.g. tickets) would be much appreciated by our volunteers!